vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ## Deploy Defender for Endpoint using mde_installer.sh with Ansible

-Before you begin, make sure to download [onboarding package]() and complete [prerequisites]() to deploy Defender for Endpoint using the installer bash script.
+Before you begin, make sure to download the onboarding package and meet the prerequisites to deploy Defender for Endpoint on Linux using the installer bash script.

 ### Download the installer bash script